 At the time, the West Coast Council Mayor Phil Vickers said that the funding cut would have a disastrous impact on the area:

 “The loss of these services places more stress on unwell residents and will also place more pressure on these services in other regions as West Coasters will now have to travel to attend appointments.”

-Turnbull has ripped millions out of Tasmania’s hospitals, frozen rebates for GPs and specialists, and cut millions out of the Tazreach program – and Brett Whiteley defended all of these cuts.
+The Liberals have ripped millions out of Tasmania’s hospitals, frozen rebates for GPs and specialists, and cut millions out of the Tazreach program.

 Only Bill Shorten and Justine Keay will stand up for a Fair Go for the North West and West Coasts.